Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: System Overview And Problem Formulation

 Accordingly, the achievable transmission rate can be expressed as:

 In practice, the maximum transmission rate can be achieved by selecting the optimal beamforming vector $\mathbf{f}^*$ from all candidates in $\mathcal{F}$, which can be expressed as:

-However, performing such beam sweeping is inefficient and impractical, especially under highly dynamic vehicular environments~\cite{9737357}.
-Therefore, we develop a learning-based approach to directly predict the optimal beam index from real-world sensing data.
+However, this work instead considers multi-modal sensing-assisted beam prediction, where the goal is to exploit heterogeneous sensing observations to infer the optimal beam index from real-world data.
+Accordingly, we develop a learning-based framework for beam index prediction.
 Notably, accurate beam index prediction directly leads to better beam alignment, thereby enhancing the received signal quality and ultimately improving the overall communication performance.

 Let $\mathcal{M}_{\boldsymbol{\Theta}}(\cdot)$ denote the deep learning model, where $\boldsymbol{\Theta}$ denotes the model parameter vector (including all weights and biases), and $(\cdot)$ represents the input data, such as red-green-blue (RGB) images, radar signals, and LiDAR point cloud data.
 Specifically, we consider a dataset $\mathbf{\mathcal{X}} = \{\mathcal{X}_i\}_{i=1}^N$ consisting of $N$ multi-modal sensing samples collected from real-world sequential data streams (e.g., camera, LiDAR, radar, and GPS), along with a corresponding label set $\mathbf{\mathcal{Y}} = \{\mathcal{Y}_i\}_{i=1}^N$, where each label $\mathcal{Y}_i$ denotes the index of the beamforming vector in $\mathcal{F}$ that achieves the maximum transmission rate for the $i$-th sample.
 In other words, $\mathcal{Y}_i$ represents the optimal beam index for the $i$-th sample.